TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - add player lists to server browser

-- remove lewsii and amplifier arm from the gungame progression
-    - sad but necessary, amplifier arm breaks flow kinda and people dont get how to use lewsii

 - Map catalogue
     - Problems to solve
         - What if we update maps while the servers already have them loaded?